 - Save up points for a more expensive stay, as you’ll get the best fifth-night-free discount.

-- Because the fifth-night-free benefit is not capped, you can use it as many times as you want throughout the year.
+- Since the fifth-night-free benefit is not capped, you should use it as many times as you want throughout the year.

 - Make sure there is a standard room available at your preferred property before trying to book a stay with a fifth night free.
 The benefit doesn’t apply to stays in upgraded rooms.

-If you are a loyalist of Marriott or Hilton hotels, taking advantage of a fifth-night-free award can be a great way to stretch your points.
-If redeemed strategically, you can save hundreds of dollars on a longer hotel stay.
+If you are a loyalist of Marriott or Hilton hotels, the fifth-night-free award can be a great way to stretch your points.
+You could save hundreds of dollars on a room, if you redeem your rewards strategically.

 The editorial content on this page is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 It has not been provided or commissioned by the credit card issuers.
 However, we may receive compensation when you click on links to products from our partners.